qnikst/sirius-book-poc/src/domain/books/Readme.md

 ### SCNR-1.
 User watching books and find interesting ones

-User can list the books, my adding a FilterStructure.
+A User can list the books, filtering an interesting ones.
 The purpose is to find a library where a book is and if it's available.

+See hooks/useBooksSearch

 ### SCNR-2.
 User takes a book

-User scans QR in the book and stores info that the book is taken by that user.
+A visitor scans QR in the book and stores info that the book is taken by that user.

 ### SCNR-3.
 User returns a book

-User can return a book/
+Visitors can list taken books, and they can return a book.

+See hooks/useBooksSearch

 ## Constraints